5 Free Linux screenshot tools | How to take a screenshot in Linux?

 sudo apt install gimp

-Then you can choose the type of screenshot you want if it of the full screen, a custom of a single window.
-You can add a delay if you want, so as to get the targeted screenshot at the time you want.
+Then you can choose the type of screenshot you want of the full screen, a custom of a single window.
+You can add a delay if you want, to get the targeted screenshot at the time you want.

 After selecting the type of screenshot you want, and maybe if you have added a delay duration, click snap for your picture to be taken effectively after that, you can open your mage on the Gimp editing window for further editing.
 As in my case, I have chosen a screenshot of the entire screen.

 When you are done with editing or if you don’t want to add an effect screenshot, you can save it.
-Click on the File menu then, on the drop-down menu, select export option, give your screen s a suitable name and choose a folder which you would like your image to be saved to.
+Click on the File menu then, on the drop-down menu, select the export option, give your screen a suitable name, and choose a folder to which you would like your image to be saved.
 When you are done, click export for your image to be finally saved.

-A flame shot tool is a splendid tool that recently arrived on Github.
-It has quite magnificent features such as it helps you to annotate, mark, and many others.
+A flame shot tool is a splendid tool that recently arrived on GitHub.
+It has magnificent features such as it helps you to annotate, mark, and many others.

-If you want to install it on Ubuntu, simply search it on the Ubuntu software center.
+If you want to install it on Ubuntu, search for it on the Ubuntu software center.
 Also, you can run the command below on the terminal to install it.

 sudo apt install flame shot